porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.examples.md

 }

 ```
+Basic modal with content that fits minimum size:

 <Playground :markup="basic"></Playground>

+Basic modal with content that extends it to maximum size:

 <Playground :markup="maxWidth"></Playground>

 Note that `.footer` is a custom CSS class in order to responsively style the buttons which is achieved with respect to guidelines for [Buttons](#/patterns/buttons).